Credit Cards: How They Work and What You Need to Know

 While some credit cards have a unique look, they all have universal features to help businesses process payments quickly.
 Your card will have your first and last name, card number, expiration date, and unique security code.
 Most cards have phased out the traditional raised numbers on cards and instead print everything on the back.
 The back of the card also houses a magnetic stripe to facilitate swipe-style payments at point-of-sale (POS) stations.

-Smart Money -> What is a FICO Credit Score?
+Read More: What Is a FICO Credit Score?

 A newer security feature on credit cards is a security chip, which helps improve transaction security.
 In addition to the magnetic stripe on the back of the card, there will often be a signature strip.
 Many credit cards can also handle contactless and mobile payments, which allow consumers to complete a transaction by simply tapping their card on a reader.

 Applying for a credit card only takes a couple of minutes.
-Credit cards will come with a credit limit, the maximum amount you can borrow at any time [1].
-Your initial credit limit is determined by many factors such as your credit score, credit history, employment history, income level, and overall financial stability.
+Credit cards will come with a credit limit, the maximum amount you can borrow anytime.
+[1] Many factors, such as your credit score, credit history, employment history, income level, and overall financial stability, determine your initial credit limit.

-Smart Money -> Ultimate Guide: How to Increase Your Credit Limit
+Smart Money Guide: How to Increase Your Credit Limit

 Using a credit card responsibly will help build your credit score over time, but only if you consistently make on-time payments and stay within your credit limit.
 Increasing your credit score will help you qualify for better terms on other credit cards, personal loans, mortgages, and other financial products.